 Ford and Etal always makes for a fantastic family day out.
 Heatherslaw Light Railway is loved by kids and dads, as the steam locomotives take you from Heatherslaw Station to Etal Castle.
 Once you have delighted dad with the steam train journey, take him to Heatherslaw Cornmill, one of the oldest working corn mills in the UK, and get to grips with the mechanics of water power and the milling process.
 A firm favourite with dads, and with regular events and activities for kids too, you can come away with freshly ground flour for some family baking later that day.

 A common group of the dad species, the big kids can’t get enough of exciting activities, they love an adventure, and they grasp any opportunity to get competitive.

-Kielder waterside is an activity playground, and is offering ‘dads go free’ on all target sport activities on Sunday 20th June.
+Kielder waterside is an activity playground perfect for Father's Day.
 Feel macho and try out Tomahawk Throwing, channel your inner Robin Hood with archery lessons, and put your aim and accuracy to the test with a crossbow session.
-To make a booking and receive your ‘dads go free’ place on a session, contact Kielder Waterside directly at [email protected] There are a number of other activities and nearby walking routes, cycling trails, and stunning viewpoints to explore too.
+There are a number of other activities and nearby walking routes, cycling trails, and stunning viewpoints to explore too.

 LAVEROCK LAW FAMILY ADVENTURES